-Home Comforts and Communication
+Home comforts and communication

-Gone are the days of bare floorboards, curtain-less windows, reciting poetry outside the houseparents’ office after lights out and cold open-plan showers.
+Gone are the days of bare floorboards, curtain-less windows, reciting poetry outside the housemistress’ office after lights out and cold open-plan showers.
 Modern boarding schools provide extremely comfortable living accommodation, often with power showers, internet access and personal study space in cosy dormitories as well as common rooms with flat screen TV, squashy sofas, beanbags, pool tables, Wii, and kitchens for toast and hot chocolate before bed.

 Mobile phones, email and Skype make regular communication with home easy.
 Parents are actively encouraged to engage fully in their child’s education, as schools welcome parents to see their children regularly through attending concerts, sports matches, house social events and plays.
 This is one of the reasons why many UK based parents tend to look for boarding options that are no more than one hour from home.